Rucchao/Rucchao.github.io/index.md

 #### News

+[2020.6.27] I will be one of the presenters for CIKM 2020 tutorial entitled "Multi-Model Data Query Languages and Processing Paradigms".

 [2020.5.9]  Our paper entitled 'Selectivity Estimation for Relation-Tree Joins' has been accepted in SSDBM 2020.
 Cheers!

 [2019.11.19]  Our journal paper 'Holistic Evaluation in Multi-Model Databases Benchmarking' has been accepted in Distributed and Parallel Databases (DPD).
 Cheers!